Patater/manual-git/manuscript/backgrounds.md

 DMA copies can be faster, though.
 If the source and destination memory regions are different (like copying data from main RAM to VRAM) it's usually faster than doing a CPU copy.
 However, remember that this will block interrupts until the copy is done!
 It may be a good idea to limit DMA copies to small things.
+When using DMA to copy from main memory, do not forget to flush main memory before using DMA.
+The DMA doesn't use the cache where the relevant memory may currently be stored, so flushing to main memory guarantees that DMA sees the correct data.

 Something very important to consider is the cache of the ARM9.
 This CPU (the one you normally write code for) has an intermediate fast scratch RAM between the